 Hash Specialty Coffee And Roasters’ hot chocolate

-They may be primarily about giving java junkies a quality fix, but Hash Specialty Coffee And Roasters also have addictive hot chocolate.
+They may be known for giving java junkies a quality fix, but Hash Specialty Coffee And Roasters also have addictive hot chocolate.
 Take some photos before pouring the science lab beaker of 85% Mörk hot chocolate into the cup of milk-flavoured fairy floss.
-The #HashHotChocolate is Instagram gold, and a truly scrumptious dessert in a cup.
+The #HashHotChocolate is Instagram gold and a truly scrumptious dessert in a cup.